iksteen/pelicide/README.rst

     Pelicide is running.
 Please visit http://127.0.0.1:6300/

-Note that if you run pelicide without a project file, it will look for pelicanconf.py in the current directory and it will use the python interpreter used to run pelicide itself.
+Note that if you run pelicide without a project file and without a global configuration file, it will look for pelicanconf.py in the current directory and it will use the python interpreter used to run pelicide itself.